See also

 Lumbar puncture

-- LP should not be performed in a child with impaired conscious state, focal neurological signs impaired coagulation or haemodynamic instability (see Lumbar puncture).
-In this circumstance, treatment for meningitis/encephalitis can be commenced and an LP can be performed when the patient is stable and there are no other contraindications present.
+- In this circumstance, treatment for meningitis/encephalitis should be commenced and an LP performed when the child is stable and there are no contraindications

 Urine collection